deltarm2009/synthetix-docs/README.md

 This instantiation also uses [PyMDown Extensions](https://github.com/facelessuser/pymdown-extensions/) and and [Mkdocs Material](https://github.com/squidfunk/mkdocs-material).
 See [`mkdocs.yml`](../mkdocs.yml) for further information about extension settings.

-Run the following to get all the required dependencies:
+Run the following to get all the required dependencie

-`pip install -r requirements.txt`

 ## Commands